wprender/cloudbreak-docs/docs/mesos/intro.md

 ####1.
 No support for Consul or other custom DNS solution.

-On Mesos, Cloudbreak does not provide a custom DNS solution like on other cloud providers, where Cloudbreak uses Consul to resolve addresses for nodes and some services (such as Ambari server).
-In this technucal preview, containers are deployed with `net=host`, so Mesos nodes must be set up manually in order to resolve hostnames to IP addresses and vice versa.
-You can resolve them by creating the `/etc/hosts` file on each node in the cluster.
+Unlike on other cloud providers where Cloudbreak uses Consul, on Mesos, Cloudbreak does not provide a custom DNS solution.
+In this technical preview, containers are deployed with `net=host`, so Mesos nodes must be set up manually in order to resolve hostnames to IP addresses and vice versa with reserve DNS.
+To manually resolve them, create the `/etc/hosts` file on each node in the cluster.

 For example, consider this scenario:
-- There are 5 nodes in the Mesos cluster: `node1, node2, node3, node4 and node5` with IP addresses of `10.0.0.1 to 10.0.0.5` respectively.
+- There are five nodes in the Mesos cluster: `node1, node2, node3, node4 and node5` with IP addresses ranging from `10.0.0.1` to `10.0.0.5`.
 - The `/etc/hosts` file on `node1` should contain these entries that match IP addresses with hostnames:

 ```